Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Related Works

-{\it Group Testing and Sketching:} This class of methods exploit linear ``sketches'' of data for sparsity pattern recovery in {\it group testing} \cite{du1993combinatorial} and {\it data stream computing} \cite{charikar2004finding}, which pre-dates the field of compressed sensing.
+This class of methods exploit linear ``sketches'' of data for sparsity pattern recovery in {\it group testing}~\cite{du1993combinatorial} and {\it data stream computing} \cite{charikar2004finding}.
+The major difference in this class of methods is that it mostly deals with noiseless measurements and that the measurement matrix can be freely designed to facilitate recovery.
 In group testing, the common scenario is that we need to devise a collection of tests to find $K$ anomalous items from $N$ total items, where the typical goal is to recover the {\it support} of the underlying sparse vector and minimize the number of tests performed (measurements taken) \cite{indyk2010efficiently}.
+In particular, \cite{cormode2006combinatorial} develops a compressed sensing design using group testing principle with ${O}(K\log^2N)$ measurements and ${O}(K\log^2N)$ operations.
 On the other hand, the goal of data stream computing is to maintain a short linear sketch of the network flows for approximating the sparse vector with some distortion measure.
-Examples include the count-min/count-sketch methods \cite{cormode2006combinatorial,haupt2011robust} and so on.
+Examples include the count-min/count-sketch methods \cite{haupt2011robust} and so on.
 Typical results in this bulk of literature require ${O}(K\log (N/K))$ measurements and near-linear time ${O}(N\log N)$ (see \cite{gilbert2010sparse}).
-While there is a subset of sketching algorithms that achieve sub-linear time with ${O}(K\log^{{O}(1)} N)$ operations \cite{gilbert2007one,gilbert2012approximate,gilbert2006algorithmic}, these results typically tackle noiseless\footnote{Although sketching algorithms are not derived specifically to address noisy measurements, they could potentially be quite robust to various forms of noise.} measurements.
+While there is a subset of sketching algorithms that achieve sub-linear time with ${O}(K\log(N/K))$ and ${O}(K\log^{{O}(1)} N)$ operations \cite{gilbert2007one,gilbert2012approximate,gilbert2006algorithmic}, these results typically provide {\it constant} failure probability guarantees for noiseless\footnote{Although sketching algorithms are not derived specifically to address noisy measurements, they could potentially be quite robust to various forms of noise.} measurements and sparse approximation instead of support recovery.